Engee documentation

 cd( @__DIR__ )

-The names of all object classes that our pre-trained neural network can recognise are represented as an ordered vector and are loaded from the following file.
+The names of all classes of objects that our pre-trained neural network can recognize are represented as an ordered vector and loaded from the following file.

 In [ ]: